kN0w1mp/Software-Requirements-Specification/introduction.md

 Purpose
 -------
-*Identify the product whose software requirements are specified in this document, including the revision or release number.
-Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or a single subsystem.*
+/*Identify the product whose software requirements are specified in this document, including the revision or release number.
+Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or a single subsystem.*/

 Document Conventions
 --------------------